Today we will learn one of the many parts of the performance testing process – recovery testing.

 Any system created can fail and there are very limited ways in which we can help the user not get affected by it.
 Recovery testing helps in creating those ways by testing the system and analyzing the results by putting the system under adverse conditions.

 These conditions can be anything from a total system failure to a minute error.
 However, whatever the condition is, the system should be robust enough to overcome these situations and bounce back to the original condition.
 This quality is what makes any application successful in the market.

-In this article, we will learn deeply about recovery testing, steps to perform it, advantages, and much more.
+In this article, we will learn deeply about recovery testing, the steps to perform it, its advantages, and much more.
 So let’s begin.

 What is Recovery testing?

 Recovery testing is a type of testing that is performed to check if the system under test is capable of recovering from any application crashes or other failures or not.
 The system is forcefully made to crash to note its recovery rate or time.